na-stewart/sanic-security/README.md

 start_tls=false
 ```

-You may remove each section in the configuration you aren't using,
+You may remove each section in the configuration you aren't using.

-Once you've configured Async Auth, you can initialize Sanic with the example below:
+Once you've configured sanic-security, you can initialize Sanic with the example below:

 ```python
 if __name__ == '__main__':